Fumohouse/godot-luau-script/docs/src/usage/building-and-installation.md

 - `target=template_release`: Build for release templates.
 - `use_llvm=yes`: Force usage of LLVM for compilation (over GCC).
 - `debug_symbols=yes`: Build the project with debug symbols.
+- Run `scons compiledb target=editor tests=yes` to generate a compilation commands database, typically for use with a language server like `clangd`.

 After building, output will be present in the `bin/` folder.